 Sugars are carbs which your body finds it really easy to utilise.
-They're like kindling: quick to burn but they don’t last long.
-As such they're a great form of fuel if you’re exercising hard.
+They burn quickly but don’t last long.
+This makes them a great form of fuel if you’re exercising hard.
 However, eat too much and your body converts the excess to fat.

 Complex carbs are the carbs found in grains, pasta and pulses.
-These are like the logs for the fire.
-Slower to burn with a steadier release of energy.
+These are slower to burn with a steadier release of energy.
 When you’re exercising, mixing up your carbs is a great way to keep yourself fuelled for longer.

-For a start, carbs, especially sugars, are really tasty and not very filling.
-It's therefore really easy to eat too many and put on weight.
-Also, a number of studies have shown that on identical calorie intakes, people with a higher carb content in their diet tend to lose weight less quickly.
-This effect should not be overstated though.
-As a rule, calories are king, and the amount of carbs in your diet is secondary.
+As carbs are less filling, it’s easy to eat too many carbs and put on weight.
+Also, a number of studies have shown that on identical calorie intakes, people with a lower carb content in their diet tend to lose weight more quickly, often by as much as 20% faster.

 100g of carbs contains about 400 calories.
 Grains like rice contain about 30g of carbs per 100g, so 100g of rice contains about 120 calories.

 Fat is even slower burning than complex carbs.
-It’s the last thing your body would choose to burn, which is why it can be so hard to lose it from your belly.
-However, your fat reserves are what keep you warm in the cold, and what can keep you moving for days on end if you were ever to get lost somewhere without food.
+It’s the last thing your body would choose to burn, which is why it can be so hard to lose it.
 Fats also help you absorb certain vitamins and there’s evidence that getting enough fat in your diet can boost your immune system and improve brain function.

 Fat can be found in meats, fish, nuts and seeds, oils, egg yolks, cream and avocados, which is why avocados taste so good.

 Fats come in three main flavours: saturated, unsaturated and trans-fats.
-Saturated fats tend to be solid at room temperature (such as coconut oil, butter and fatty meats) while unsaturated fats tend to be liquid at room temperature (like the oils in avocado, nuts and olives).
+Unsaturated fats tend to be liquid at room temperature (like the oils in avocado, nuts and olives), while saturated fats tend to be solid at room temperature (such as coconut oil, butter and fatty meats).
 Trans-fats (with some exceptions) are artificial fats made to last longer.
 These are found in heavily processed foods like cookies and doughnuts, and are commonly used for deep fat frying.

-Research has shown that people with more saturated fats in their diet tend to have a higher risk of heart disease, so most health bodies recommend the unsaturated (liquid) fats, especially those found in fish and nuts, over the saturated (solid) fats.
+Research has shown that people with more saturated fats in their diet tend to have a higher risk of heart disease, so most health bodies recommend eating unsaturated (liquid) fats, especially those found in fish and nuts, over saturated (solid) fats.

-Trans-fats on the other hand should be avoided like the plague.
-There’s a wealth of research showing how awful these fats are for your health and there’s been talk of banning them outright in the UK for years (they were banned in the US this year).
+Trans-fats should be avoided at all costs.
+There’s a wealth of research showing how awful these fats are for your health and there’s been talk of banning them outright in the UK for years (they were banned in the US in 2018).

-100g of fat (whatever the flavour) contains about 900 calories.
-This makes fat far and away the most calorie dense of the macros, and explains why 100g of raw nuts contains more calories than 100g of pure sugar (600 calories compared to 400 calories).
-If I had to choose though, I'd eat the nuts.
+100g of fat (whichever the type) contains about 900 calories.
+This makes fat far and away the most calorie dense of the macros, and explains why 100g of nuts contains more calories than 100g of pure sugar (600 calories compared to 400 calories).